Daily Local News

 HEALD--In West Chester, on 6th-mo.
 26th, Mary D.,

-wife of Franklin Heald, i
+wife of Franklin Heald, in her 76th year.

 Relatives and friends of the family are invited